Hallormsstaðaskógur Forest in East Iceland - Iceland's largest Forest

 Lögurinn and the bridge

-I would advise you to drive around the lake and hike up to Hengifoss waterfall, Iceland's second-largest waterfall, but the return hike takes around 2 hours.
+You should drive around the lake and hike up to Hengifoss, Iceland's second-largest waterfall.
+The return hike takes around 2 hours.

 And drop in at Skriðuklaustur as well: